 This is about building your confidence, and doing what your individual baby needs to help them eat a variety of nutritious and textured foods as independently as possible.

-I’ve developed what I call “The Texture Timeline™”, an exclusive tool to MLE, that will help you make sure your baby is advancing in textures and skills in a timely manner, that can be used especially by those parents looking for a progressive entrance into the world of starting solids.
+I’ve developed what I call “The Texture Timeline”, an exclusive tool to MLE, that will help you make sure your baby is advancing in textures and skills in a timely manner, that can be used especially by those parents looking for a progressive entrance into the world of starting solids.
 This will help avoid picky eating, and the swift advancement in textures will encourage a love of all foods!
-You start on The Texture Timeline™ wherever you and your baby show you’re ready.
+You start on that texture timeline wherever you and your baby show your ready.
 And you progress from there!
 Easy as that.

 Did you hear that?